Winter Fun in Detroit Lakes

 Of the many historic displays, one of the most unusual, “Old Three Legs,” displays the legendary killer wolf that roamed the Detroit Lakes region for years, eluding capture and eating livestock, before being shot dead on November 21, 1926.
 The local lore describes extreme massacres of livestock that shocked a farmer to his death.

 Experience the true “Up North” shopping Detroit Lakes has to offer.
-Browse antique stores and boutiques, grab yourself a delicious treat, bite to eat or a nice hot cup of coffee or spend the afternoon at the Washington Square Mall, which features retail stores, dining options and an opportunity to pamper yourself.
+Browse antique and candy stores and boutiques, grab yourself a delicious treat, bite to eat or a nice hot cup of coffee or spend the afternoon at the Washington Square Mall, which features retail stores, dining options and an opportunity to pamper yourself.
 Explore all shopping in Detroit Lakes by visiting the Detroit Lakes Chamber of Commerce Minnesota Retail & Shopping directory.